emieli/ansible-demo/README.md

     ansible_password: admin
 ```

 Ansible now know to use the admin/admin credentials when connecting to the switches.
+Adding the credentials in clear-text like this is a bad idea, but as this is an introduction we'll start simple.
+Proper setups should use Ansible Vault to encrypt secrets.

 Knowing what variables and values are necessary is unfortunately not very straightforward.
 To know what ansible_connection to use, you have to look at the modules you're planning to use.
 For example, the **arista.eos** modules are built around netcommon.httpapi.
 How do I know which netcommon plugins it supports?
 That information is often tucked away at the bottom of the module documentation: https://docs.ansible.com/ansible/latest/collections/arista/eos/index.html